 - The athlete will maintain a higher comparable power output (and slower drop) during the test

-Heat Block Training precedes Heat Training and intensively builds your athletics conditioning before you move into your regular training program in which Heat Training is incorporated to help you maintain your condition.
-The underlying benefit of Heat Block Training is increased power output.
+Heat Block Training precedes Heat Training and intensively builds your athletic conditioning before you move into your regular training program.
+The underlying benefit of Heat Block Training is increased power output and more efficient cooling.

-Define a ‘set point’ core body temperature, this is generally around 38.5ºC / 101.3ºF and requires a good physical effort though is below your CORE Threshold.
-Your coach can provide further guidance if you need to adjust the ‘set point' temperature.
+To reach your Heat Training Zone requires a good physical effort though this zone is well below your Core Threshold.
+Your coach can provide further guidance if you should to adjust Heat Training Zone.

-During the activity, as you get close to the ‘set point’, begin to back-off your effort.
-As core body temperature is a slower moving metric, you can plan ahead to try and stabilise.
-A typical activity duration is 60 minutes within the ‘set point’ with total activity duration of 90 minutes.
+During the workout, as you get close to the Heat Training Zone, begin to back-off your effort.
+As core body temperature is a slow-moving metric, you can plan ahead to try and stabilise.
+A typical workout duration is 45 - 60 minutes within the Heat Training Zone and total activity duration of 90 minutes maximum.

 You may notice that your power output is far lower than you anticipate.
-This is normal though take care to avoid orientating to heart rate or power output levels.
+This is normal and take care not to follow be guided by power output.
 If your ‘set point’ is 38.5ºC, aim to regulate your effort to keep your core body temperature between 38.3ºC and 38.7ºC (100.9ºF - 101.7ºF).

-Your heart rate will typically be within your threshold heart rate range and can be used as an indicator to help you naturally adjust and regulate your power to try and remain close to your ‘set point’.
+Your heart rate will typically be within your threshold heart rate range and can be used as an indicator to help you naturally adjust and regulate your power to try and remain close within your Heat Training Zone.

-Usually after just a few days of Heat Block Training, athletes will start to see results in which they maintain the ‘set point’ core body temperature but will see an increase in their power output levels.
+Usually after just a few days of Heat Block Training, athletes will start to see results in which they can maintain the Heat Training Zone core body temperature, but will see an increase in their power output levels.

 An independent test of cyclists published by John Hughes on Road Bike Rider reported a 6-8% improvement among riders who undertook heat training against a control group.